Why is it that we go to so many meetings and yet so little seems to be accomplished?

 It’s pointless to keep meeting just to chew over how badly the service team is doing, for example, without reviewing actual data, or to examine the same problems over and over, the way a child picks at a scab.
 This kind of “meeting” only ensures continuing damage.

-A legitimate service discussion starts with identifying the leadership team’s beliefs about service and revisiting the company’s service promise.
+To start a legitimate service discussion, identify the leadership team’s beliefs about service and revisiting the company’s service promise.
 Executives may hold deeply buried assumptions about what constitutes correct behavior or an organization might be operating out of outdated cultural norms.
 Structured brainstorming can be a productive first step to raising people’s preferences and beliefs without having to take immediate action.

 Moving forward without congruity is foolhardy.
 Adding another stage of review and analysis, logic and critique helps the group move beyond the haze of opinion.
 After recognizing the level of inherent agreement or disagreement, the group can compare views, cull the weak ones, add supporting data — and eventually, articulate what the new norm will be.